dangdang001/RNA_seq_DEGs_analysis/README.md

 # 3. Update your R into the most recent version (3.4.3).
 Use Rstudio if possible.

-# 4. Open the file "DEGs_analysis_template_20180129.R" under the "code" folder using R/Rstudio.
+# 4. Open the file "DEGs_analysis_template.R" under the "code" folder using R/Rstudio.
 Run with the instruction in the code.

 # 5. Folder "Results_KO123_vs_Ctrl1234" contains the one set of analysis results Comparing KO samples 1,2,3 vs Control samples 1,2,3,4.